 Macbeth's moral values are shown in the use of the supernatural which leads him to murder his friends and family, even the death of his wife.
 This is strengthens the cycle of life or the beginning of the end.
 Throughout every encounter which Macbeth has with a supernatural prediction, he continue one more step towards madness, and eventually his own death.
 The death of Lady Macbeth, Macbeth's closest companion, also brings him one more step closer to his own death.
 In Macbeth, a pattern resides, where one death after another caused by the supernatural brings him closer to madness and to his own death.
 In some spots, it looks like Macbeth needs to be told to put one foot in front of another.
-This tragic tale of one man's cycle of life lead by the supernatural, also paints a vision of the beginning of his plunge into insanity.
-Macbeth's first encounter with the three witches is truly the beginning of the end.
+This tragic tale of one man's cycle of life lead by the supernatural, also paints a vision of the beginning of the end.